-How Hard is it to Become a Real Estate Agent in California?
+How Hard is it to Become a Real Estate Agent?

-How hard is it to become a real estate agent in California?
+How hard is it to become a real estate agent?

-Do people find it hard to become a real estate agent in California?
+Do people find it hard to become a real estate agent?
 That depends on the person.
 Some find it very easy.
 Others will struggle with the licensing process because it requires mandatory education.

 Compared to other careers, becoming a real estate agent is less work.
-The following 5 steps are required to be a real estate agent in California, all of which can be completed within 6-months:
+The following 5 steps are required to be a real estate agent, all of which can be completed within 6-months:

 - Join an accredited real estate school